 The pioneering work by Jensen (1983) and Katic et al. (1987) assumed a linear wake expansion and a top-hat shape of the wake velocity profile at each downstream location.
-Despite its simplicity, this model provides a good estimation of the mean kinetic energy content available for downstream turbines.
+Despite its simplicity, this model provides a good estimation of the 45 mean kinetic energy content available for downstream turbines.
 Based on the Jensen model, Frandsen kept the top-hat wake profile and derived an asymptotic equilibrium state for an infinite wind farm by solving both mass and momentum budgets (Frandsen et al., 2006).
 More recently, an axisymmetric Gaussian wake velocity distribution has been considered as a wake model (Bastankhah et al., 2014), based on the classical theory for shear flows (Tennekes et al., 1972).
 For the Bastankhah wake model, the Gaussian distribution of the velocity at a given downstream location has been embedded into the derivation of the mass and momentum budgets.
-The model parameters were tuned by leveraging datasets obtained through LES and wind tunnel experiments.
+The model parameters were tuned by leveraging datasets obtained through LES and wind tunnel 50 experiments.
 Furthermore, this Gaussian wake model still inherits the assumption of linear wake expansion from the Jensen model.
-A more recent model, denoted as one-parameter model, stemmed from the entrainment hypothesis, which is formulated without linearizing the governing equations or assuming the linearity in the growth of the wake width (Luzzatto, 2018).
+A more recent model, denoted as one-parameter model, stemmed from the entrainment hypothesis, which is formulated

 Other wake models have been developed without assuming the wake velocity distribution and expansion formula.
-For instance, Larsen used the Reynolds-averaged Navier-Stokes (RANS) equations with the mixing length model as turbulence closure (Larsen, 1988; Swain, 1929).
+For instance, Larsen used the Revnolds-averaged Navier-Stokes (RANS) equations with the mixing length model as turbulence closure (Swain, 1929; Larsen, 1988).
 Despite the relatively complicated calibration process, the Larsen wake model has ambient turbulence intensity embedded in the model.